AlexDavies8/wiki-export/README.md

 - HTML

 Currently Supported Elements:
-- Infobox
+- Infoboxes
-- Tables*
+- Tables

-*Advanced tables with subcolumns aren't supported as afaik markdown tables don't support this feature.

-Planned Supported Elements:
 - Figures

+Limitations:
+- Tables with subcolumns/subrows aren't supported by markdown tables, so aren't supported for markdown export
+- Figures with multiple images are classified differently so aren't currently supported
+- Complex layouts inside of the infobox such as collapsable tables have issues
+- Slim Inline Styles can be broken by external CSS

 Feel free to suggest additional features/elements to support via Github Issues.